 Utah finished in a tie for 29th in a Tax Foundation analysis of tax rates levied on pass-through businesses.

-Utah finished 40th in a Tax Foundation analysis of state and local tax collections per capita – ranked from highest to lowest.
+Utah finished in a tie for 39th in a Tax Foundation analysis of effective car rental excise taxes – ranked from highest to lowest.

 Utah finished in a tie for 26th in a ranking by the website 24/7 Wall St. of relative purchasing power within each state.